consistent-milk12/docs-md/generated_docs/aho_corasick/automaton/index.md

 - `fn match_len(&self, sid: StateID) -> usize`

   Returns the total number of matches for the given state ID.

+  This has unspecified behavior if the given ID does not refer to a match state.

 - `fn match_pattern(&self, sid: StateID, index: usize) -> PatternID`

-  Returns the pattern ID for the match state given by `sid` at the
+  Returns the pattern ID for the match state given by `sid` at the `index` given.

+  Typically, `index` is only ever greater than `0` when implementing an overlapping search.
+Otherwise, it's likely that your search only cares about reporting the first pattern ID in a match state.

+  This has unspecified behavior if the given ID does not refer to a match state, or if the index is greater than or equal to the total number of matches in this match state.

 - `fn patterns_len(&self) -> usize`